 - Inexpensive upkeep: Composting toilets are often preferred for their energy-saving abilities as well as their low cost and maintenance.

 - You can be off the grid: They can eliminate the need for tying into a main sewer line or installing a septic system.
 For off-grid farmers, the waste can be used as a nutrient-rich fertilizer.

 - Water-saving: According to the U.S. Environmental Protection Agency, the average person flushes 88 gallons of water each day, and the average family of four can save about 13,000 gallons each year by updating inefficient toilets.
 It's estimated that a composting toilet can save more than 6,500 gallons of water annually.

 States That Embrace Composting Commodes

 A few states across the country allow homeowners to install a composting toilet if they meet a few requirements while others regulate the alternative wastewater system to ensure the waste is not being mishandled.
 However, many states have completely embraced the composting toilet movement due to the environmental advantages.
 Here are the states that allow a composting toilet to be placed and used on a property:

 Buying a composting toilet that is certified by the National Sanitation Foundation (NSF) is a way to ensure that the fixture is approved and up to local codes.
 This independent third-party certification verifies that the toilet is certified and manufactured by a company that follows public health and safety standards.
 Many states require that the composting toilet you plan to install is NSF certified.

-States With Stricter Codes
+States With Strict Composting Toilet Codes